aquova/KA-Rando/README.md

 `python3 KA-Rando-Simple.py`

 Make sure that your .nes file is located in the same folder as the program, then simply follow the instructions.
+Note that the command line version is missing some of the features of the GUI version, such as the ability to choose a specific color for Kirby.

 #### --- .Lua Compatible Emulator ---

 If your emulator supports Lua scripts (such as FCEUX or Bizhawk), you are welcome to instead use the `Randomize-Script.lua` script.
 This script edits the RAM in real time, allowing for complete randomization of Kirby's abilities, meaning that eating enemies of the same type may give different results.
-However, this script does not change Kirby's color.
+However, this script does not change Kirby's color or the level order, but it can be used with a ROM that has been randomized.

+## -- Known Issues --

+Dying with Star Rod disables select button until level completion

+Three levels with in-level Warp Stars are not randomized, due to game-breaking bugs occurring.

+Changing Kirby's color causes palette issues with the revised version of the ROM (PRG1)

+Museum enemies are not randomized

 ## -- Version History --

+v3.00 - 12/31/17 - Added support for randomizing the level order, full randomization of Kirby's color, and checksum verification

 v2.01 - 11/20/17 - Added option to only change Kirby's color, but don't randomize anything